 An unknown person or persons has published libelous information about me on some website that's supposed to be used for consumer reviews and complaints.
-They said I'm a hacker, identity thief, stalker, etc. One of them used a name I've never heard of and claimed she had a relationship with me where...
+They said I'm a hacker, identity thief, stalker, etc. One of them used a name I've never heard of and claimed she had a...
 Read more »

 Yes, you can file a case for defamation and name John or Jane Does as defendants, as well as the company, until you find out who they are by serving the company with subpoenas to produce the IP addresses of the posters.
 It will take a little work, but if these statements are damaging your...Read more »

 My ex husband's girlfriend is threatening slander charges because I posted on facebook he used my credit card after our divorce was filed and I filed charges.
 He sent me text messages an admitted to it.

 Truth is an absolute defense to libel (which is what it would be since it was in print).
 In fact a related claim that Indiana doesn't recognize, called publication of private fact, would also be unavailable to her because truth is seen as such an absolute defense.
 If such a case does get filed...Read more »